 IoTDB> select * from root; Msg: 701 Current query is time out, please check your statement or modify timeout parameter.

-The default timeout of the system is 60000 ms，which can be customized in the configuration file through the
+The default timeout of a query is 60000 ms，which can be customized in the configuration file through the

 If you use JDBC or Session, we also support setting a timeout for a single query（Unit: ms）：

 ((IoTDBStatement) statement).executeQuery(String sql, long timeoutInMS) session.executeQueryStatement(String sql, long timeout)